eyit/abs/README.md

 # bitbucket
-'a cli interface to the BitBucket REST API (v1.0)'
+a cli interface to the BitBucket REST API (v1.0)

 ## Feature(s)
 - create